ackirby88/CS107/C-Basics/C-5-Memory.md

 Arrays are allocated on the memory **stack** which is the area in the computer's memory stores temporary variables created by a function.
 The *actual* size limit of the stack depends on how much space your CPU thread has allocated, e.g. 2 megabytes.

+## Pointers

 ## Memory
-As we saw above, the array size's must be known at compile time and the maximum number of elements is limited by the stack size (and the amount of stack already occupied).
+As we saw above, the array sizes must be known at compile time and the maximum number of elements is limited system-assigned stack size (and the amount of stack already occupied).
 To get around these limitations, we introduce **Dynamic Memory Allocation**.

+## References

 ---
 [**Next**: Function Pointers](https://github.com/ackirby88/CS107/blob/master/C-Basics/C-6-FunctionPointers.md)